The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 This guide covers creation of simple hierarchical chip level macro.
 Memory macro is hardened and then the hardened design is used to showcase the integration flow in chip level macros.

-Hardening the mem_1r1w macro block
+Hardening the mem_1r1w macroblock
 --------------------------------------------------------------------------------

-In these section the process of hardening the macro block mem_1r1w is covered.
+In this section the process of hardening the macroblock mem_1r1w is covered.
-As these macro block will be used in the top level hierarchy some configurations need to be made.
+As these macroblocks will be used in the top level hierarchy some configurations need to be made.

-Keep in mind that these designs are not ready for production and are just used as to showcase the capabilities of OpenLane.
+Keep in mind that these designs are not ready for production and are just used to showcase the capabilities of OpenLane.

 Create the memory macro design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^